13 inspirational fashion brands founded by women

 Founded by: Rene Macdonald

-Gap in the market: As a self-confessed bold dresser, Rene always struggled to find British brands that reflected her style and therefore saw an opportunity to launch her own brand with a unique way of combining unexpected colours and creating vibrant prints.
+Gap in the market: As a self-confessed bold dresser, Rene always struggled to find British brands that reflected her style and therefore saw an opportunity to launch her own brand with a unique way of combining unexpected colors and creating vibrant prints.

 Where to shop: https://lisou.co.uk/